Arts Board Grant Application Reviewer Opportunities

 Please note that the Arts Board office is currently closed due to the coronavirus pandemic and we have moved all grant application reviews to remote participation.

-- read, score, and take notes on applications online using WebGrants system during an assigned four-week term;*
+- read, score, and take notes on applications online using WebGrants system at their own pace during an assigned three-week term either February 7-February 25, 2022 or February 28-March 18, 2022;

-- receive a modest financial stipend of $200.00 to compensate for their time and expertise providing constructive feedback;
+- receive a modest financial stipend of $200.00 in appreciation of their time and expertise providing constructive feedback.

 Find out if this is the right fit for you, download the complete remote Grant Application Reviewer description.